General information

 Class 3 Group collaboration.
 Workshop

-Class 11 Guidelines for students’ individual and pair essays.
+Class 11 Guidelines for essay writing.
 Presentation

 Reading list